pclubiitj/iitj-canteen/README.md

 ##### Steps to join

+ 1. Star this repo.
- 1. Push a PR in this README, adding your details in the above table.
+ 2. Push a PR in this README, adding your details in the above table.